P-p-H-d/mlib/README.md

 #### DICT\_DEF2(name, key\_type[, key\_oplist], value\_type[, value\_oplist])
 #### DICT\_DEF2\_AS(name,  name\_t, name\_it\_t, name\_itref\_t, key\_type[, key\_oplist], value\_type[, value\_oplist])

-DICT\_DEF2 defines the dictionary 'name##\_t' and its associated methods as "static inline" functions.
+DICT\_DEF2 defines the dictionary 'name##\_t' and its associated methods as "static inline" functions as an associative array of 'key\_type' to 'value\_type'.

-'name' shall be a C identifier that will be used to identify the container.
+'name' shall be a C identifier that will be used to identify the list.
+It will be used to create all the types (including the iterator and the iterated object type) and functions to handle the container.
+This definition shall be done once per name and per compilation unit.

+Both oplist shall have at least the following operators (INIT\_SET, SET and CLEAR), otherwise it won't generate compilable code.
+The key\_oplist shall also define the additional operators (HASH and EQUAL).

 Current implementation uses chained Hash-Table and as such, elements in the dictionary are **unordered**.
-Elements are not moved on insertion / delete of other elements (the iterator may become invalid, but the referenced element remains here).
+However, elements are not moved on insertion / delete of other elements: even if the iterator may become invalid, the referenced element remains unmoved.

-It shall be done once per type and per compilation unit.
+The \_set\_at method overwrites the already existing value if 'key' is already present in the dictionnary (contrary to C++).

-It also define the iterator type 'name##\_it\_t', its associated methods as "static inline" functions and the iterated object type 'name##\_itref\_t' (that is a pair of key\_type and value\_type).
+The iterated object type 'name##\_itref\_t' is a pair of key\_type and value\_type.

-Both object oplists are expected to have at least the following operators (INIT, INIT\_SET, SET and CLEAR), otherwise default methods are used.
-If there is no given oplist, the basic oplist for basic C types is used or a globally registered oplist is used.
-The key\_oplist shall also define the additional operators (HASH and EQUAL).
+What is exactly the "first" element for the iteration is not specified.
+It is only ensured that all elements of the dictionnary are explored by going from "first" to "end".

+DICT\_DEF2\_AS is the same as DICT\_DEF2
+except the name of the types name\_t, name\_it\_t, name\_itref\_t are provided.

 Example: